Get Your Android App Featured in Google Play: The How To Guide

 Get Your App or Mobile Game Featured in Google Play

-Being featured in Google Play is not pure luck.
-It takes work and strategic moves to get to the top spot.
+Being featured in Play Store is not pure luck.
+You have to work on app store optimization for Google Play and strategic moves to get to the top spot.
 So what can you do to push your app into the spotlight?

 App Performance Needs to Be at 100%